Revisiting Few-Shot Learning from a Causal Perspective: Introduction

-Based on our causal interpretation, we further propose a general causal method of FSL.
-We find that previous metric-based methods mainly focus on the way how examples interact while little attention has been paid to the diversity of the representations of examples.
-Therefore, we propose a general causal few-shot method which considers not only the interaction between examples but also the diversity of representations.
-In this paper, we propose to use diverse representations from CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip}.
-The final prediction is the linear combination of intermediate predictions.
-Experimental results have shown that our proposed method can make significant improvements on various benchmark datasets.
-Our method improves 1-shot accuracy from 60.93\% to 64.21\% and 16-shot accuracy from 65.34\% to 72.91\% on ImageNet.
+Our causal interpretation can inspire us to design new causal methods for metric-based FSL.
+We find that previous metric-based methods mainly focus on the way how training examples interact with the intermediate variable $Z$ (the red line in Figure~\ref{causal} (b)), while little attention has been paid to the diversity of the representations of the example, i.e., $X \to Z$.
+Therefore, we further introduce causal few-shot methods to consider the diversity of representations $Z$.
+To better illustrate all this, we apply ensemble learning~\cite{dvornik2019diversity} and Bayesian approximation~\cite{gal2015dropout} as two examples to obtain diverse representations.
+The ensemble method simply combines Tip-Adapter-F~\cite{radford2021learning} and Zero-shot BLIP~\cite{li2022blip} two models.
+And dropout~\cite{gal2015dropout} acts as a Bayesian approximation.
+These two simple causal methods are used as examples to show that our causal interpretation can provide a new perspective for designing FSL algorithms.
+In summary, our proposed methods are totally based on the formulation of the front-door adjustment.
+Compared to the existing metric-based methods, the proposed methods are more refined expression of the front-door adjustment.
+Experimental results have shown that our proposed methods can make significant improvements on various benchmark datasets.
+The proposed ensemble-based causal method improves 1-shot accuracy from 60.93\% to 68.19\% and 16-shot accuracy from 65.34\% to 72.73\% on ImageNet.